eficode-academy/docker-katas/labs/3-deletion.md

 dev    home   media  proc   run    srv    tmp    var
 ```

+> **Warning:** Do never try to run the following command as a super user in your own environment, as it will delete *everything* on your computer.

 Now, delete the whole file system with `rm -rf /`

-> **Warning:** Do never try to run this command as a super user in your own environment, as it will delete *everything* on your computer.

 Try to navigate around to see how much of the OS is gone